Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Cleaning the house

-Everything gets properly cleaned and fixed up in the time before Tet.
+Everything gets adequately cleaned and fixed before Tet.
 It symbolizes removing old things and bad luck and welcoming the New Year’s fortunes.

 Man cleaning house before Tet, Vietnamese New Year